-- Have the ability to do independent research
+- Prepare you to perform independent research

 Students applying for admission to the program are required to meet the following criteria: